fractopo.analysis package

 Modified from: https://github.com/marcharper/python-ternary/issues/81

-fractopo.analysis.parameters.ternary_point_kwargs(alpha=1.0, zorder=4, s: float = 25, marker='X')
+fractopo.analysis.parameters.ternary_point_kwargs(alpha=1.0, zorder=4, s=25, marker='X')

 Plot point to a ternary figure.